AndChurchville/CoronaCaseUpdate/README.md

 # Corona Case Tracker
- React app that shows the latest Corona cases around the world.
+ React, Next, Hooks app that shows the latest Corona cases around the world.

 Statistics show how many cases of confirmed, deaths, and recovered.